Dartmouth Dam: Location and features

-The Dartmouth Dam stores water from the Victorian "High Country's" snow fields for summer release into the Mitta Mitta (and the downstream Lake Hume) and subsequently into the greater Murray River for irrigation.
+The Dartmouth Dam stores water from the Victorian High Country's snow fields for summer release into the Mitta Mitta, and the downstream Lake Hume, and into the greater Murray River for irrigation.
 The reservoir's inflow and outflow capacity is quite small considering its size, meaning that its levels vary little compared with some other dams on the Murray and their tributaries.

 The reservoir is a popular recreational trout fishery, being regularly restocked by the Victorian Department of Primary Industries.

 Hydro-electric power generation

-Designed by the State Electricity Commission of Victoria, and constructed by Lewis Constructions Limited, and commissioned in January 1981, Dartmouth Power Station has one Francis turbine-generator, with a generating capacity of 180 MW, the largest single installed hydroelectric turbine in Australia.
-It is owned and operated by AGL Hydro.
+Designed by the State Electricity Commission of Victoria, and constructed by Lewis Constructions, and commissioned in January 1981, Dartmouth Power Station has one Francis turbine-generator, with a generating capacity of 180 MW, the largest single installed hydroelectric turbine in Australia.
+It is owned and operated by AGL Energy.